 If you would prefer to take on an unfurnished property, you will have to find furniture from somewhere.
 Here are some suggestions:

-- look for second hand furniture from charity shops, voluntary agencies and the Impact Furniture Scheme
+- look for second hand furniture from charity shops and voluntary agencies

 - ask family and friends if they have anything they do not need